GHRik/openCV-exercises/aruCo-marker/README.md

 Okey, then step by step:

-1. Load image or capture frame from camera
-This step is very easy if you want to load image you should use:
+1. Load image or capture frame from camera if you want to load image you should use:
 ```python
 image = cv2.imread("<location_of_image>")
 ```
-but if you want to capture frame from your camera it will be much complicated
+if you want to capture frame from your camera:
 ```python
 #with this line you will select which camera you will use
 #i have only one camera, so 0